mayfontenot/bhop-lite/README.md

 1. place bhop folder in garrysmod/gamemodes directory
 2. create a new file called player.json in garrysmod/data/bhop directory
 3. write {"YOUR STEAM ID": {"role": "Admin"}}
-4. /start pos1, /start pos2, /end pos1, /end pos2 to setup zones
+4. command prefix: "!" or "/"
-5. /tier <tier> to set map tier
+5. /start pos1, /start pos2, /end pos1, /end pos2 to setup zones
-6. /save to save data before map change, currently no map vote system, will be implemented soon
+6. /tier <tier> to set map tier

-other commands:
+7. /save to save data before map change, currently no map vote system, will be implemented soon

-prefix: "!" or "/"
+other commands:\n
-restart or r
+restart or r\n
-usp
+usp\n
-glock
+glock\n
-remove
+remove\n
-auto or normal or n
+auto or normal or n\n
-manual or easy or legit
+manual or easy or legit\n
-sideways or sw
+sideways or sw\n
-halfsideways or hsw
+halfsideways or hsw\n
-wonly or w
+wonly or w\n
-aonly or a
+aonly or a\n
 spectate or spec